jackkolb/TinyRSA/README.md

 with GMP
 - More header guards/standardized formatting
 - More comments :-)
-- Standalone compiling (without requiring Git)
+- Standalone compiling (without requiring GMP)

 ## Requirements